 - Why go in search of Richard's grave?

-The search for Richard's grave was undertaken because it was primarily two searches in one.
-The Looking For Richard project, instigated and conceived by Society member, Philippa Langley, was to go in search of Richard's lost grave, whilst also searching for the real Richard III.
-Richard is only one of a handful of British monarchs who have no known resting place.
-It therefore seemed right to be attempting to locate him, and give him an honourable reburial, particularly when part of the search area that the research had led us to was up for sale and redevelopment.
-Also, Richard III is one of our most controversial monarchs because of the many Tudor writers, and of course, Shakespeare's play.
-Therefore, to be able to shed new light on the real Richard for the very first time on UK television seemed a timely one, in the year of the London Olympics and the Queen's Jubilee, and as we now had Richard's mtDNA sequence.
-One of the main aims of the Looking For Richard project was to retrieve Richard's remains from an obliterated and undignified place, and give him the reburial that befits a king.
-The Society is now working towards this aim and a new future for Richard with a brand new tomb, and complete reassessment of his character and life and times.
+The search for Richard’s grave was essentially two searches in one.
+The Looking for Richard Project, instigated and conceived by Society member, Philippa Langley, set out to discover Richard’s lost grave, whilst also searching for the historical Richard III.
+Richard was one of only a handful of British monarchs who had no known resting place.
+It therefore seemed right to locate him, and give him an honourable reburial, particularly as part of the proposed search area was up for sale and threatened by redevelopment.
+Thanks to the work of many Tudor writers and, of course, Shakespeare’s play, Richard III has become one of our most controversial monarchs.
+Therefore, the opportunity to identify Richard’s remains via his recently discovered mtDNA sequence and to shed new light on the historical Richard on UK television seemed particularly appropriate in the nationally important year of the London Olympics and the Queen’s Jubilee.

 - How can we be sure that the facial reconstruction is how Richard really looked?